brann0n/SleepOnLan/README.md

 ## Configurables
 The program has a few configurable options
-1. the MAC address, default is a fake mac address as a placeholder.
+1. The MAC address, default is a fake mac address as a placeholder.
-2. the WOL port to use, 9 is default here.
+2. The WOL port to use, 9 is default here.
-3. the initial idle time, 5s is default here.
+3. The initial idle time, 5s is default here.
-4. the final idle time (time after intitial idle time), 15s is default here.
+4. The final idle time (time after intitial idle time), 15s is default here.
+5. Immediate action source device.
+A WOL package from this device will be acted upon directly without timeout.